dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 ---
 sidebar_position: 3
-title: Reliable workflows
+title: Advanced Programming Tutorial
 ---

-# Programming a reliable checkout workflow
+# Building a Reliable Checkout Workflow

 In this guide, we will follow-up on the reliable workflow concept from [programming quickstart](quickstart-programming) and write the checkout workflow of a shopping cart app.
 The workflow will maintain three properties: